dds-nbis/pvq-schema/schema-generation/schema-generator/SCHEMA_GUIDE.md

   - A phone number object (a structured object with fields like `number`, `extension` and `timeOfDay`)
   - An array of phone number objects
   - No value (for questions that consist only of checkboxes)
+- Questions that ask the user to select a value from a dropdown list represent their answer as a string.
+  - This includes simple yes/no questions- these answers are represented as the strings "Yes" and "No", not as booleans.
 - Many parts of the PVQ allow the user to repeat a block of questions multiple times, once for each instance of an activity they should report.
 These repeated groups of questions are represented as an array of objects.
   - These subobjects themselves can contain arrays of objects, if the PVQ repetition logic is nested.